getodk/docs/odk1-src/form-widgets.rst

 The time widget does not accept any :th:`appearance` attributes.

 .. image:: /img/form-widgets/time-start.*
   :alt: The Time form widget as displayed in the ODK Collect App on an Android phone.
-The question text is "What time do you usually wakeup?"
+The question text is "What time do you usually wake up?"
 The button label is "Select time."
 Below the button is the message "No time selected."

 .. image:: /img/form-widgets/time1.*
   :alt: The Time widget as displayed previously, with a modal popup.
 The modal headline is "Select time."
 The body of the modal contains scrollers for Hour, Minute, and AM/PM.
 At the bottom of the modal are Cancel and OK buttons.